Allison Harvard: Career

-Harvard is currently signed with NEXT Model Management and Elite Model Management.
 In June 2009, Harvard signed with the Los Angeles-based Nous Model Management, but is no longer included in the agency's current roster.
 Since ANTM, Harvard has modelled for KarmaLoop, walked at the 2012 New York Fashion Week for Gemma Kahng and Malan Breton, and was featured in a spread for ONE Magazine.
 She has also modelled for Chromat and Richie Rich.

-Harvard is the face of Michael Cinco's "Impalpable" perfume with international male model Tierry Vilson, and walked in the Philippine Fashion Week 2012 with fellow All-Stars contestant Dominique Reighard in Bench fashion shows.
+Harvard served as the face of Michael Cinco's "Impalpable" perfume with international male model Tierry Vilson, and walked in the Philippine Fashion Week 2012 with fellow All-Stars contestant Dominique Reighard in Bench fashion shows.
 She was on the cover of the fifth issue of online publication WeTheUrban.
 In mid-2012, she appeared in promotional photos for G Fine Body Art, a beauty brand that was set to launch glittery body art services at salons and spas starting later in the fall of 2012.

 In celebration of Bench's twenty-fifth anniversary, Harvard walked the runway at Bench Universe: The 2012 Denim & Underwear Show in September 2012, along with Reighard and Sophie Sumner.

 On October 6, 2012, Harvard made an appearance in an episode of I Am Meg: Own the World in Style, a Philippine TV Lifestyle show on ETC.

 On October 10, 2012, a behind-the-scenes clip showed Harvard in a fashion shoot for Bello Magazine, titled "Hippie Trail".
 On October 17, Harvard walked for NAVEN at the Los Angeles Fashion Week.

 In October 2013, it was announced that Harvard would be one of the hosts of the Philippine television show Mega Fashion Crew: Reloaded on ETC. In 2014, she became one of the judges in a dance competition television show Celebrity Dance Battle in Philippines, which premiered on TV5 on March 22.
 In August 2014, Harvard booked another show for Bench called The Naked Truth and established CatxBench, a watercolor illustration designed by her, as a part of Bench Collection in December.
 The same month, she was a guest judge for the grand finals of Miss Earth 2014, and also appeared on America's Next Top Model to shoot in Tyra's new makeup line called TYRA along with the finalist of the season.
 She was also featured in the March 2015 issue of High Street Magazine with her boyfriend, Jeremy Burke.

 Harvard confirmed that she would judge the Cosplay Authority Global Challenge (The CAGE) co-located with AsiaPOP Comicon Manila 2015 in Manila.

 Acting

-On September 21, 2012, it was announced that Harvard would be making her acting debut as the character Carina in the independent feature film Insensate.
+Harvard made her acting debut as the character Carina in the independent feature film Insensate.
 The film was released early August 2013 on iTunes and later on Amazon.

-Harvard plays Madeline in the live musical "Cages" by Woolf and the Wondershow.
+Harvard performed as Madeline in the live musical "Cages" by Woolf and the Wondershow.

 Personal life

-Harvard married her boyfriend of seven years, Jeremy Burke, in San Luis Obispo, California, in late October 2021.
+Harvard married her boyfriend of seven years, Jeremy Burke, in San Luis Obispo, California, in October 2021.
+Their son was born in 2024.